 How does the curriculum work and what would I learn?

-What happens after I finish the program?
+What happens when I finish the program?

-What happens if I don’t raise the $20,000 fundraising commitment while in the program?
+What happens if I don’t raise $25,000?

 Will I receive a stipend?

 Yes, you will receive an unrestricted stipend for the entirety of the program.
 Stipends will vary according to location and placement country.
 We hope that you use this stipend to offset the costs associated with the program.
 At this time, the stipend is not intended to be a living stipend.